NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 ## Groups

 Endpoints can be parts of groups to benefit from group broadcasts.
 A group broadcast is sent with the [GF](#GF) and the [GAF](#GAF) flag set.
 While the GAF flag is set, all endpoints send the message to their parent.
 When the messages reaches the hub the GAF flag is reset and sent to all children.
-Each endpoint picks up the message and sends it to all own children, while the Next Hop field is set to the own ID.
+Each endpoint picks up the message and sends it to all own children.